-- ► A file called licensekeys.txt will be searched in all default locations (see "Default file search paths", page 13). - ► You can specify the licensefile option with the set\option() API function:
+- ► A file called licensekeys.txt will be searched in all default locations (see "Default file search paths", page 12). - ► You can specify the licensefile option with the set_option() API method:

-p.set\option("licensefile={/path/to/licensekeys.txt}");
+'''

+p.set_option("licensefile={/path/to/licensekeys.txt}");

+'''

-You can set an environment (shell) variable which points to a license file.
+➤ You can set an environment (shell) variable which points to a license file.
 On Windows use the system control panel and choose System, Advanced, Environment Variables.; on Unix apply a command similar to the following:

+'''

 export PDFLIBLICENSEFILE=/path/to/licensekeys.txt

+'''

-On i5/iSeries the license file must be encoded in ASCII (see asciifile option).
+► On IBM System i the license file must be encoded in ASCII (see asciifile option).
 The license file can be specified as follows (this command can be specified in the startup program QSTRUP and works for all PDFlib GmbH products):

+'''

-ADDENVVAR ENVVAR(PDFLIBLICENSEFILE) VALUE('/PDFlib/9.2/licensefile.txt') LEVEL(\SYS)
+ADDENVVAR ENVVAR(PDFLIBLICENSEFILE) VALUE('/PDFlib/10.0/licensefile.txt') LEVEL(SYS)

+'''